stacey [at] alternativebreaks [dot] org

 meg [at] alternativebreaks [dot] org

-Meg joined the Break Away team in the summer of 2019, coming in with over a decade of student affairs practitioner experience in queer and trans student services and housing at the University of Georgia, Carnegie Mellon University, Guilford College, and Warren Wilson College.
+Meg joined the Break Away team in the summer of 2019, coming in with over a decade of student affairs practitioner experience in queer and trans student services and housing at the University of Georgia (UGA), Carnegie Mellon University, Guilford College, and Warren Wilson College.
 They also currently hold a board position with the Council for the Advancement of Standards in Higher Education (CAS).
-Meg has a bachelors in Outdoor Leadership from Warren Wilson College, a master’s in Community Leadership from Duquesne University, and is currently a fourth-year PhD student in the College of Education at UGA.
+Meg has a bachelors in Outdoor Leadership from Warren Wilson College, a master’s in Community Leadership from Duquesne University, and a PhD from the Mary Frances Early College of Education at UGA.
 Their research focuses on student activism and racial justice in the academy.
 Prior to their time spent in student affairs, Meg worked as a middle school teacher, an emergency medical technician, and played professional football for the Pittsburgh Passion.

 Interested in joining our Board of Directors?